-As discussed in Note 1 to the financial statements, the District adopted new accounting guidance, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (OPEB).
-The District currently funds this obligation on a pay-as-you-go basis.
-The District anticipates that its ongoing funding and current resources are sufficient to meet its obligations as they come due.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1 to the financial statements, the District adopted new accounting guidance, GASB Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and District Placements.
+See Note 6 for a summary of direct borrowings and direct placements.
+Our opinion has not been modified with respect to this matter.